CARVE-ROBMOSYS/YARP-BT-modules/README.md

     }

-In the function `ReturnStatus execute_halt()` you must write the code to be executed when the module needs to be stopped (e.g. when stopping a walking module we would like to have to robot stop in a home position).
+In the function `execute_halt` you must write the code to be executed when the module needs to be stopped (e.g. when stopping a walking module we would like to have to robot stop in a home position).
 For Example:

     void Halt()